captjt/caddy-starter-kit/README.md

 Caddy Starter Kit
 =====================

-This is a POC to get a full install -> setup -> start of Caddy on a Centos Machince
+This is a POC to get a full install -> setup -> start of Caddy on a Centos Machine

 To install and run script ...